J.D. Davis Player Props: Giants vs. Rangers

-On Saturday, J.D.
-Davis (.200 on-base percentage in past 10 games, 129 points below season-long percentage) and the San Francisco Giants face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 9:05 PM ET.
+The San Francisco Giants, including J.D.
+Davis (.205 on-base percentage in past 10 games, 121 points below season-long percentage), take on starting pitcher Dane Dunning and the Texas Rangers at Oracle Park, Sunday at 4:05 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Rangers.
+In his most recent game he had a hitless performance (0-for-4) against the Rangers.

 J.D.
 Davis Game Info & Props vs. the Rangers